hasindu2008/slow5tools/docs/archive.md

 ## Sanity check through Read ID uniqueness

-What if the counts of reads are matching, but one file got merged twice (extremely unlikely).
-You can do eleminate this doubt by checking if the read IDs are all unqiue.
+What if the counts of reads are matching, but one file got merged twice (note: this is extremely unlikely).
+You can eleminate this doubt by checking if the read IDs are all unqiue.
 The easiest way is to call `slow5tools index` on you merged BLOW5 file, as it will fail if there are duplicate read IDs.
 As `slow5tools index` goes through the whole BLOW5 file, this test complimentarily checks for the unlikely scaniro of file being corrupted or truncated.
 Also, the generated index can be archived if necessary as then one could skip this index step to save time later during analysis.
 Following is a code snippet:

 ```bash
 slow5tools index ${SLOW5_FILE} || { echo "Indexing failed"; exit 1; }
 ```

 A very expesnsive and time-consuming uniqueness test can be done using `slow5tools view`.
-Unlike index command, slow5tools view will also decomporess and parse each and every record, so this test will paranoidly verify if indivudual birs in each and every record is perfect.
-Follwoing is a bash code snippet that uses `slow5tools view` to print all the read IDs, sort them and count occurances of each read id using `uniq -c` command, sort them based on the counts and then using `awk` to see if the largest count is still 1.
+Unlike index command, slow5tools view will decompress and parse each and every record, so this test will verify if indivudual bits in each and every record is perfect.
+Following is a bash code snippet that uses `slow5tools view` to print all the read IDs, sort them and count occurances of each read id using `uniq -c` command, sort them based on the counts and then using `awk` to see if the largest count is still 1.

 ```bash
 slow5tools view -t ${NUM_THREADS} $SLOW5_FILE |  awk '{print $1}' | grep  -v "^[#@]" |  sort | uniq -c  | sort -rn | awk '{if($1!=1){print "Duplicate read ID found",$2; exit 1}}' || { echo "ERROR: Sanity check failed.
 Duplicate reads in SLOW5"; exit 1; }